- New mandatory public health measures in effect April 6.

 - has the potential to benefit from treatment for the mental disorder

-A doctor is assigned to provide care for the patient while they are in hospital.
-The doctor leads a multidisciplinary team of health professionals who care for and support the patient in their journey of recovery.
-The doctor makes decisions about the patient’s privileges and discharge planning and makes treatment recommendations.
+A qualified health professional is assigned to provide care for the patient while they are in hospital.
+The qualified health professional leads a multidisciplinary team of health professionals who care for and support the patient in their journey of recovery.
+The qualified health professional makes decisions about the patient’s privileges and discharge planning and makes treatment recommendations.

 Either the patient or the substitute decision-maker provides consent for treatment.
 In some cases, under certain conditions, the Review Panel may order treatment.